 In other price transparency efforts, Connecticut law limits gag clauses in healthcare contracts to promote competition and price transparency.
 Contracts entered between a healthcare provider and a health carrier are prohibited from containing a provision restricting disclosure of billed or allowed amounts, or reimbursement rates or out-of-pocket costs.
 Contracts between a managed care organization and a participating provider are also prohibited from containing gag clauses that prevent the provider from discussing with enrollees any treatment options and services available in and out-of-network.

-In 2018, Connecticut was active in introducing legislation aimed at controlling pharmaceutical costs.
-The legislature passed HB 5384, which requires pharmaceutical companies to disclose and explain prescription drug price hikes.
+On the prescription drug price transparency front, the Connecticut legislature passed legislation that requires pharmaceutical companies to disclose and explain prescription drug price hikes.
 Drug makers must justify any pharmaceutical price that jumps 20 percent or more during a calendar year, insurers must report large drug cost increases when filing rate requests, and PBMs must report how much they collect in rebates and how much they keep.
-Additionally, the state passed SB 197, which adds biological products to existing laws regarding substitution of generic drugs.